Tim-Mortier/Database-editor/README.md

 The following commands are implemented:
 - add: adds a new record to its table
 - change: change a record in its table
-- export: exports the database to a new csv file this command only fully works when one table of the database references all the other tables
+- export: exports the database to a new csv file.
+This command only fully works when only one table of the database references all the other tables
 - help: gives the use case of a command and gives its usage
 - remove: removes a record from its table
 - see: shows a table of the database

 ## Explanation of the given database
-The expenses database consists of two tables.
+The expenses database consists of two tables

 ### Expenses table
 Fields: